The internet has the potential to make or break your online brand.

 While you only checked out the first page or two of Google search results for anything about your business, the pages further down might be sprinkled with content that could prove damaging to your online reputation, both on and off-line.

-In this guide, we’re going to explore the importance of online reputation management services and some of the strategic SEO tips and tricks businesses can use to ensure they’re seen in the best possible light.
+In this guide, we’re going to explore the importance of online reputation management services and some of the strategic SEO blog tips and tricks businesses can use to ensure they’re seen in the best possible light.

 Let’s begin by exploring some of the specific reasons why online reputation management matters.
 (Some of these will be obvious, but it’s important to review each one so that you remind yourself why it’s so important to invest in your online reputation.)